-- Air Arabia started operations in 2004, flies out of Sharjah International Airport - a "no-frills" airline.
+- Air Arabia flights - started operations in 2004, flies out of Sharjah International Airport (SHJ).
+A budget or "no-frills" airline.

-- Eastern Express - new (in 2011) airline operating out of Fujairah ... maybe (was previously called Al Hajar Air)
+- Eastern Express is a new (in 2011) airline operating out of Fujairah ... maybe (was previously called Al Hajar Air)

-- Emirates Airlines is the Dubai based carrier operating out of Dubai
+- Emirates Airlines is the main Dubai based carrier operating out of Dubai

-- Etihad Airlines started operations in 2005, flies out of Abu Dhabi International Airport.
+- Etihad Airlines started operations in 2005, flies out of Abu Dhabi International Airport (AUH).

-- Fly Dubai is a new low cost carrier (LCC) flying out of Dubai Airport DXB Terminal 2 from mid 2009.
+- Fly Dubai is a new low cost carrier (LCC) budget airline flying out of Dubai Airport DXB Terminal 2 from mid 2009.
+Similar to Air Arabia.